diacode/diacode-website/source/blog/2016-02-25-trello-clone-with-phoenix-and-react-pt-11.html.markdown

 Using the board assigned to the channel, it will build a `List` changeset with the received params and insert it.
-If everything goes `:ok` it will broadcast the crated list through the channel to **all connected members**, including the creator, thus we don't really need replying anything and we just return a `:noreply`.
+If everything goes `:ok` it will broadcast the created list through the channel to **all connected members**, including the creator, thus we don't really need to reply anything and we just return a `:noreply`.
 If by any chance there's been an error while inserting the new list, it will return an error message **just to the creator**, so he knows that something went wrong.